 Doing so will likely reverse all of the positive results that your hard work with your scared dog has produced.

-You will need to continue to be consistent in your training, play, and schedule routines.
+Be consistent in your training, play, and schedule routines.

-Common Questions If My Dog Is Scared of Me
+My Dog Is Scared of Me: FAQs

-How Do I Get My Dog to Not Be Scared of Me?
+How Do I Get My Dog Not to Be Scared of Me?